Apraxia vs. aphasia: What’s the difference?

 Touch-type Read and Spell

 Touch-type Read and Spell is a touch-typing course that was developed to strengthen language skills in a multi-sensory way and is appropriate for individuals who struggle with both aphasia and apraxia of speech.
 Speech and language therapy works by rehearsing form-meaning links in the brain and increasing the activation of words through repeat drills.
+In the TTRS course learners see a word, hear it and type it, bringing together diverse sensory input to reinforce language.
+For learners who have apraxia, it is also recommended that the learner say the word aloud while typing.
+TTRS includes a one-handed setting so users with partial paralysis can access the program.

 Lessons are bite-sized and self-paced and typing is a great alternative form of communication when speaking is too challenging because of severe apraxia.
 TTRS provides typing instruction using a stroke-friendly approach that is also a form of language therapy, so you get two benefits from every practice session.